Tour at a glance

 - Consider choices made by individuals and organisations and the contexts these choices were made in

 - Plan a project around your visit.
-Students could research key personalities and organisations
+Students could research key personalities or organisations

 After your visit

-- Plan a project on a key personalities/conflicts
+- Plan a project on a key personalities

-- Hold a classroom debate on a contentious issue or event
+- Hold a classroom debate on women's suffrage

 - Consider contemporary contexts such as equality, migration, globalisation